 There are all kinds of events going on at Dalhousie!
 (In Truro, make sure you keep an eye on the DASA Facebook page.)
 The best part is that they’re not all for the extroverted folks out there.
 There are always things you can do on campus, from paint nights to basketball games—there’s something happening everywhere.
 If you’re awkward when hanging out with new friends, it’s definitely worth going to an event together to give you some kind of buffer.

 Join a club/society

-Maybe you have a talent for art, or you're an avid gamer or maybe you’re a fluent French speaker who's looking for like-minded friends.
+Maybe you have a talent for art, or you're an avid gamer, or you’re a fluent French speaker who's looking for like-minded friends.
 That’s where clubs and societies come in.
 In my first year, I didn’t know many people and there was no one from my hometown in B.C. who came to Dal.
 It was a struggle for me to find friends.
-But after joining a couple of societies, things started to look up and I met a ton of people I now call my friends.
-You can’t expect to be friends with everyone in your society or even make friends right away, but at least you’re out there and making yourself available!
-Also, on the plus side, you’ll have a ton of fun in a society/club!
+But after joining a couple of societies, things started to look up for me and I met a ton of people that I now call my friends.
+You can’t expect to be friends with everyone in your society, or even make friends right away, but at least you’re out there and making yourself available!
+Also, you’ll have a ton of fun in a society/club!

 Don’t think of yourself as dead weight

 When I first came to Dal, the thing that held me back the most was thinking that I wasn’t active or extroverted enough to make and maintain new friendships.
 I felt like since I wasn’t naturally enthusiastic, I would be the killjoy of the group.
 That mindset made me feel more stressed than anything.
 If you’re introverted, just know that it’s not a bad thing and if your friends think you’re boring to hang out with, they’re not really your friends to begin with.

 Be true to yourself and what you want